hijacker1987/MyCode/README.md

   - Transparent
   - Easy to use
   - Object-Oriented
+  - MSSQL database

 The frontend is powered by React using VITE to provide a fast and an interactive user interface:
   - also Transparent
   - Easy to use: for example -> Centralized data structure in the Services folder

 ## Security
-The application implements secure practices such as JWT token usage and secure password storage.
+The application implements secure practices such as JWT token usage and secure password storage, currently running dockerized MSSQL database.

 ## Configuration